idmfrank/PinKanki-Server/README.md

-### hello-world-java
+### java-micronaut

-The hello-world-java example is a simple Hello World implementation written in Java.
+The java-micronaut example is a simple Hello World implementation written in Java.

 To run the application with Gradle use: